Financial shock, also known as income shock, is when something happens in your life that causes your income to suddenly drop.

 You can't avoid the events that can lead to financial shock, but you can prepare yourself so that your finances can withstand the drop in income.

 Here are the five main ways to make sure you can weather the storm.

 It’s important to have savings to tide you over in case your income unexpectedly drops.
 If you’re made redundant, or have an accident or illness that means you can't work, you’ll need cash reserves to pay the rent and bills.

-As a rule of thumb, the Money Advice Service recommends having between three- and six-months’ salary stashed away.
+As a rule of thumb, Money Helper (formerly 'The Money Advice Service') recommends having between three- and six-months’ salary stashed away.

 If money is short, start by saving what you can.

 Did you know...
 Putting aside just £3 a day adds up to £1,095 a year!